SYNchroACK/intelmq/docs/proposal.md

  * Tomas: need clarification from Aaron
 * Aaron: process manager is independent of run mode (in an abstract sense).
 Let's keep this separated.
  * Tomas: dont understand this comment.
 This comment is on a Process management section which does not mention anything about run modes.
+* Tomas: the "OnBoot Scheduled Bots Service" bubble in diagram is still required because if bot is configured as: `run_mode: scheduled`, `onboot: true` and sysadmin stopped the bot before the operating system restart, the bot will not start since was not in crontab.
+* Aaron: too complicated.
+It tries to solve independent things at once in one document --> split it!
+ * Tomas: they are not independent, I would say that is a really a challenge to describe one piece without mentioning other one or without having knowledge about other one.
+Also, its better for proposal purposes to have all info in one document...